orkhanahmadov/laravel-currencylayer/README.md

 }
 ```

-Anywhere outside container you can create instance of the service with `app()` method:
+Anywhere outside container you can create instance of the service with `app()` helper:

 ```php
 $currencyService = app('currencylayer');